ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

 </code></pre>

+**Another approach** to validate form in Spring MVC is
+1. use hibernate validation (e.g. @NotNull, @Size etc) for the properties of the model bean
+2. Use @Valid, BindingResult in the method signature of the controller.
+3. BindingResult.hasErrors() methods to validate the model bean.
+<a href="http://ashismo.github.io/java-spring/2015/06/14/Spring-MVC-Validation/">Follow my another blog to understand this validation</a>

 ### Spring MVC interceptor

 **HandlerInterceptor** interface acts as a spring MVC interceptor.
 It intercepts before and after serving the request. preHandle(), postHandle() and afterCompletion() are the methods to be overridden in case you implement **HandlerInterceptor** interface.
 However, to avoid overriding, you can use HandlerInterceptorAdapter class.